FurqanSoftware/scanlib/README.md

 # Scanlib

-Use Scanspec Validate input files and generate input code in different programming languages.
+Use Scanspec to validate input files and generate input parsing code in Go, C++14, and Python 3.

 ## Scanspec